OUR DEVOTIONALS (K5 THROUGH 12 GRADE)

 About the book "Jesus Calling" and the author: Sarah Young

-During the fall 2014, MHAC will be starting the high school class with a short weekly Bible study through reading from the book "Jesus Calling".
+During the fall 2014, MHAC started the high school class with a short weekly Bible study through reading from the book "Jesus Calling".
 This book is a daily devotional written by Sarah Young.
 Here is the "Introduction" written within the book:

 "I first experienced the Presence of God in a setting of exquisite beauty.
 I was living and studying at a Christian community in a tiny Alpine village in France.
 This was a branch of L'Abri, an international ministry that began in Switzerland through Francis and Edith Schaeffer's work.
 During my stay at L'Abri I was free to explore the fairyland-like environment all around me.
 It was late winter, and the noonday sun was warm enough for sunbathing, but the depth of the snow kept it from melting.
 Brilliant sunlight reflecting from pure whit snow was cleansing my mind of the darkness that had held it captive for years.